Subject: Credit/Debit Card Standards

 - A university department may only contract with approved credit card service providers included in Appendix III; an updated list is maintained by the Office of Information Security.
 If a department is able to demonstrate that another service provider is preferable, the department must provide this information to and obtain the approval of the UMS CIO and CISO prior to entering into any contract with an alternative service provider.

-- Before engaging with a credit card service provider, server-based software applications or point of sale (POS) systems (i.e., cash registers, event ticket distribution) that collect and transmit credit card data, proper due diligence must be done to ensure compliance with the Payment Card Industry Data Security Standard (PCI DSS) and must also be determined to comply with the Payment Application Data Security Standard (PA DSS).
+- Before engaging with a credit card service provider, server-based software applications or point of sale (POS) systems (i.e., cash registers, event ticket distribution) that collect and transmit credit card data, proper due diligence must be done to ensure compliance with the Payment Card Industry Data Security Standard (PCI DSS) and must also be determined to comply with the Payment Card Industry Data Security Standard (PCI DSS) (External Site).

 - Departments doing business with a credit card service provider must have a written agreement that includes an acknowledgement that the service provider is responsible for the security of cardholder data in its possession.
 Information about which PCI DSS requirements are managed by the service provider and which are managed by the merchant must be understood and documented.